brazil-data-cube/stmetrics/docs/installation.rst

 stmetrics is partially supported under Windows with the following caveats:

-- Python 2.7: Doesn't support parallel sampling.
-When drawing samples ``n_jobs=1`` must be used)
-- Python 3.5 or higher: Parallel sampling is supported
+- Python 3.5 or higher
 - MSVC compiler is not supported.

 stmetrics requires a working C++ compiler, due to the spatial-temporal segmentation algorithm available.
 Configuring such a compiler is the critical step in getting stmetrics running.